tmbarker/synacor-challenge/README.md

 ## Code #7: Teleportation, Disassembly, and a Man Named Wilhelm Ackermann
 After the previous activation of the teleporter I found myself at Synacor HQ.
 A nearby book contained a lengthy passage about teleportation, and it was clear what I had to do to acquire my next code:
-1. The teleporter will transport you to one of two locations when you use it, based on the value in register 8 (index 7)
+1. The teleporter will transport you to one of two locations when you use it, based on the value in the eighth register
 2. If the value in the eighth register is zero, you are transported to Synacor HQ
 3. If the value in the eighth register is non-zero, it is first verified by a "long running confirmation mechanism", and if valid you are transported to a different (and unknown) location
 4. The confirmation mechanism will take "A billion years" to execute naively, so it must be reverse engineered and optimized

 The first thing I did was disassemble the challenge binary to a text file.
 Luckily, there are only a few usages of register 8 in the challenge binary.
 It became clear that the confirmation mechanism was invoked as follows, with the block of code at IP 6049 being the confirmation mechanism itself:
 ```
-5500:  noop
-5501:  noop
-5502:  noop
-5503:  noop
-5504:  noop
 5505:   set  reg[0]       4
 5508:   set  reg[1]       1
 5511:  call    6049
+5513:    eq  reg[1]  reg[0]       6
 ```

-Here is the "raw assembly" of "Function 6049":
+Here is the "raw assembly" of "function 6049":
 ```
 6049:    jt  reg[0]    6057
 6052:   add  reg[0]  reg[1]       1